-The large variability in the upper ocean dynamics in the region makes the use of sea height anomaly fields derived from satellite altimetry observations a very valuable tool.
-These fields mainly respond to changes in the steric, salinity, baroclinic, and barotropic components in the upper ocean.
-Blended alongtrack data from the Geosat Follow-On and JASON-1 altimetric missions are used here to construct gridded fields using a Gaussian interpolation radius of 0.5 degrees.
-The field corresponding to the period 25 February - 5 March 2004, is used in this work together with other observations.
-Current jets associated with the APF and SAF have been identified in the ACC using GEOSAT altimetry observations15.
-We use along cruise track sea height anomaly fields to investigate the surface height signals associated with the jets and fronts of the currents during the first transect.
-We expect that the future transect will aid in the development of techniques to allow altimetry to continue the monitoring of these fronts and currents.
+The large variability in the upper ocean dynamics in the region makes the use of sea-height anomaly fields derived from satellite altimetry observations a very valuable tool.
+These fields respond mainly to changes in the steric, salinity, baroclinic, and barotropic components of the upper ocean.
+Blended along-track data from the Geosat Follow-On and JASON-1 altimetric missions are used here to construct gridded fields using a Gaussian interpolation radius of 0.5 degrees.
+The field corresponding to the period 25 February-5 March 2004 is used in this work together with other observations.
+Current jets associated with the APF and SAF have been identified in the ACC using Geosat altimetry observations.15 We use sea-height anomaly fields along the cruise track to investigate the surface height signals associated with the jets and fronts of the currents during the first transect (GoodHope I).
+We expect that future transects will help to develop techniques to allow altimetry to refine the monitoring of these fronts and currents.